homebridge/homebridge.github.io/src/docs/api/characteristics.md

 #### Set Event

 <div class="alert alert-primary" role="alert">
-Consider using the promised-based <a href="/#/api/characteristics#characteristiconset">Characteristic.onSet</a> method instead.
+Consider using the promise-based <a href="/#/api/characteristics#characteristiconset">Characteristic.onSet</a> method instead.
 </div>

 The `set` event is typically called when the user changes the state of a device, for example, when turning on a switch.